christian-posta/entra-agent-id-agw/PART-1.md

 ## Wrapping up

-This (Part One) introduces Entra Agent ID, how it builds on existing Entra constructs and how to achieve a way to create agent-specific identities.
+This (Part One) introduces Entra Agent ID on Kubernetes (outside Azure), how it builds on existing Entra constructs and how to achieve a way to create agent-specific identities.
 Again, this post is meant purely for educational purposes, no comments yet how this should be used if not on Azure.
 Azure handles all of this behind the scenes, but if you are looking to use this outside of Azure, stay tuned to the next parts!

 ## Appendix A - Graph API Scope Requests for Agent Identity